 Highways England is based in Bristol, Birmingham and 5 other locations across England.
 It is an executive agency of the Department for Transport (DfT).
 It employs 200+ DDaT professionals

-Cabinet Office is based in London and employs 500+ DDaT professionals, a majority of these professionals being part of the Government Digital Service (400+).
+Cabinet Office is mainly based in London and employs 500+ DDaT professionals, a majority of these professionals being part of the Government Digital Service (400+).

-Home Office is based in Croydon, London, Sheffield & at other locations across England employing 775+ DDaT professionals.

 Assessment of DDaT professionals in government using the DDaT Capability Framework